sufarnfong/gitbook_boc/how-it-works/protocol-components.md

 ## Incorporated Stablecoins

-In order to avoid the psychological fear caused by the fluctuations of digital currency value and the losses of market-making funds, BOC has selected only stable currency assets([stablecoins](../more/appendix.md#stablecoin)), and is only limited to those with full [collateral](../more/appendix.md#collateral) provided by legal currency or by stablecoins.
+In order to avoid the psychological fear caused by the fluctuations of digital currency value and the losses of market-making funds, BOC has selected only stable currency assets([stablecoins](../more/appendix.md#stablecoin)), and is only limited to those with full [collateral](../more/appendix.md#collateral) provided by fiat currency or by stablecoins.

 Stablecoins need to meet the following conditions: